arena-ai/arena/backend/NOTE.md

 ## Testing the backend

-First launch the stack with: `docker compose up` or `docker compose up -d` to run it in the background
+First launch the stack with: `docker compose --profile "*" up` or `docker compose --profile "*" up -d` to run it in the background

 To run the full stack (with all profiles, presidio, milvus etc) you have to run `docker compose --profile "*" up`